 Adaptable and Flexible for the Present and Future:

 Phase terminal construction based on need (leaving room for additional expansion down the road if needed).
+E

 Allow terminal to feel “right-sized” at peak travel times but also not cavernous during slower periods.
+ET

-Design infrastructure for a carbon net-zero future (in all areas, with terminal and aircraft operations ready for electrification).
+Design infrastructure for a carbon net-zero future (in all areas, with terminal and aircraft operations ready for electrification).ET

-Any plane to terminal transition should reflect your arrival into a mountain community
+Design any plane–to-terminal transition to reflect arrival into the mountain community ET

 Environmental Responsibility

 Complete baseline emissions study, including particulates and VOCs and establish 30% (at minimum) reductions from those baseline emissions.
 Should be a 30% minimum goal from the baseline emissions.
 Implement local monitoring for GHG, VOCs and particulates tied to airport operations.
+T

-Identify thresholds of not just the health impacts but also quality of life impacts (i.e. smell of emissions may be lower threshold than the health impacts of emissions, but both essential to our community character)
+Identify targets for both health impacts and also quality of life impacts (i.e. smell of emissions may be lower threshold than the health impacts of emissions, but both are essential to our community character) T

 Incentivize and accommodate aviation innovation (clean emissions).
-Fully explore policies, local, state and federal to mitigate impacts (i.e. idling)
+Fully explore policies, local, state and federal to mitigate impacts (i.e. idling) T

-Reduce APU usage (electrical hook-ups)
+Reduce APU usage (electrical hook-ups) T

 Make environmental responsibility part of the airport culture for both commercial operations and passengers as well as GA.
-This should be in the airport’s mission statement.
+This should be in the airport’s mission statement.TEF

-Work with local partners to stay on the leading edge of environmentalism and sustainability
+Work with local partners to stay on the leading edge of environmentalism and sustainability TEF

-Fully explore physical mitigation techniques (e.g., berms)
+Fully explore physical mitigation techniques (e.g., berms) ET

+SUCCESS FACTORS BELOW STILL NEED TO BE REFINED ON 9/23/19

 Community Character – Reflect the Local Culture and Values

 Arrival and terminal experience should function as a portal to the Aspen experience and Aspen values.
 Guests should emerge feeling reoriented to what it means to be “Aspen.”
 Mind, Body, Spirit for the benefit of others.
+E

-Improve and prioritize the accessibility and convenience of public transportation
+Improve and prioritize the accessibility and convenience of public transportation F

-Airport decouple business model from Rental Car revenues
+Airport decouple business model from Rental Car revenues F

 Prioritize public transport (aviation and ground) as a “first-choice” solution for all users.
 Prioritize public/high volume transportation over private/low- or single-occupancy transportation.
+F

 Terminal should reflect a cultural, not a commercial experience.
 Sponsor exhibits, not ads.
 Sell character, not ads.
 Commercial experience should be local and low-key.
+E

 Test against unintended consequences of decisions (e.g., in any attempt to minimize large-jet GA impacts, don’t push local small GA pilots out.
 E.g., decision to move the runway 1000’ closer to buttermilk increased noise, safety, and air pollution concerns at the base of the ski area.

 Create models (scenarios) to test consequences of design options (e.g., in any attempt to minimize large-jet GA impacts, make sure local small GA pilots can still function.
 E.g., a design that moves the runway 1000’ closer to buttermilk, what increased noise, safety, and air pollution will occur?
+T

 Create as much accountability within GA as possible.
 Work with FBOs to make our community character and values part of the GA culture.